Level crossing barrier fault blamed for West Sussex train delays

-Level crossing barrier fault reported in West Sussex village as trains subject to delays
+Level crossing barrier fault fixed in West Sussex village after more than 14 hours

 Southern Rail reported the incident in Angmering at 12.45pm on Wednesday (June 4).